Congress Is Proposing A New Bill That Would Give $10 Million To The Search For Extraterrestrial Life

 In a surprise move that has shocked scientists, Congress is now proposing to give $10 million to the search for extraterrestrial life, an event which has not occurred for 25 years.

-The House of Representatives is seriously considering a brand new bill that would take funding created for NASA and use it over the course of the next couple of years with the goal of looking for “technosignatures, such as radio transmissions, in order to meet the NASA objective to search for life’s origin, evolution, distribution, and future in the universe,” as Live Science report.
+The House of Representatives is seriously considering a brand new bill that would take funding created for NASA and use it over the course of the next couple of years with the goal of looking for “technosignatures, such as radio transmissions, in order to meet the NASA objective to search for life’s origin, evolution, distribution, and future in the universe,” as Live Science reports.

-If you’re wondering what these extraterrestrial technosignatures might be, they are radio waves as it is assumed that a highly advanced alien civilization would have the capability to create such signals to try and contact other civilizations.
+If you’re wondering what these extraterrestrial technosignatures might be, they are radio waves.
+It is assumed that a highly advanced alien civilization would have the capability to create such signals to try and contact other civilizations.

 As Jill Tarter, the previous director of the SETI Institute explained, if Congress were to actually pass the $10 million bill to search for extraterrestrial life, it would be a huge turnaround for the government.